Venezuela’s Maduro swears ‘absolute loyalty’ to the Venezuelan people

 Mr Maduro, ringed by other top officials, spoke to a crowd outside the presidential palace, after the government called a march to swear in new local party leaders for the ruling PSUV socialist party.

-On Dec 1, two sources familiar with the matter said President Trump would meet top advisers to discuss Venezuela, following his confirmation on Nov 30 that he had spoken to Mr Maduro.
+On Dec 1, two sources familiar with the matter said Mr Trump would meet top advisers to discuss Venezuela, following his confirmation on Nov 30 that he had spoken to Mr Maduro.

 US troops have carried out at least 21 strikes on alleged drug boats in the Caribbean and Pacific since September, killing at least 83 people.

-Assembly president Jorge Rodriguez had announced the Dec 1 session over the weekend after meeting relatives of the deceased.
-He said the move aimed to protect the families.
+Assembly president Jorge Rodriguez had announced the Dec 1 session over the weekend after meeting relatives of the dead.
+He said the move was aimed at protecting the families.
 REUTERS

 See more on